gbrath23/TemplateGenerator/README.md

-# TempWithUI
+# TemplateGenerator

-**TempWithUI** is an Electron-based desktop application for generating hierarchical JSON and CTGO files from a CSV input.
+**TemplateGenerator** is an Electron-based desktop application for generating hierarchical JSON and CTGO files from a CSV input.
 The app provides an easy-to-use interface to select input/output files and paths, while also displaying progress and status updates.

 ---

 ## Features

-- User-friendly graphical interface.
 - Dynamically generate hierarchical JSON and CTGO files from CSV input.
 - Select input/output paths for CSV, JSON, and CTGO files.
-- Progress feedback during file generation.
-- Themed UI with Light/Dark mode toggle.

 ---

 ## Requirements

-Before you can use **TempWithUI**, ensure you have the following installed:
+Before you can use **TemplateGenerator**, ensure you have the following installed:

 - [Node.js](https://nodejs.org/) (version 16 or later)
 - npm (comes bundled with Node.js)